xdenotte/niri-dotfiles/quickshell/README.md

 - **Process List** A process list, with system metrics and information.
 More detailed modal available via IPC.
 - **Notification Center** A center for notifications that has support for grouping.
 - **Dock** A dock with pinned apps support, recent apps support, and currently running application support.
-- **Control Center** A full control center with user profile information, network, bluetooth, audio input/output, and display controls.
+- **Control Center** A full control center with user profile information, network, bluetooth, audio input/output, display controls, and night mode automation.
-- **Lock Screen** Using quickshell's WlSessionLock
+- **Lock Screen** Using quickshell's WlSessionLock with embedded virtual keyboard for Niri (Niri doesn't support placing virtual keyboard above lockscreen natively: [issue](https://github.com/YaLTeR/niri/issues/2201))

-**Features:**
+- **Notepad** A simple text notepad/scratchpad with auto-save to session data and file export/import functionality.

+**Highlights:**

 - Dynamic wallpaper-based theming with matugen integration
 - Numerous IPCs to trigger actions and open various modals.